Hawaii Motel Prices in 2026: Average Rates by Island and Season

 budget friendly convenient lodging option

-In Hawaii, a “motel” is fundamentally the budget end of the lodging market: a basic, traveler-first stay that prioritizes price and parking over full-service extras.
-You’re buying function—clean sleep, straightforward check-in, and quick car access—so you can keep your trip flexible and self-directed.
+In Hawaii, a “motel” sits at the budget end of the lodging market.
+It’s a basic stay that puts price and parking first, with no frills.
+You get a clean room, straightforward check-in, and easy car access, so you can keep your trip flexible.

 Average Hawaii Motel Price Per Night (2026)